zoiehou/Light-and-Timing-Device/README.md

 2. Displays coloured lights for according signals (eg. yellow - prepare to throw the knife)

 The system consists of 2 devices to allow for competition mode, the devices are developed with 1 Arduino Mega 2560, 2 accelerometers, 2 LED Matrix.

+This project is developed by a team of 4.